prashanthbilla/Spring-boot_ReactJs_UserManagement_Application/README.md

 ### Admin Login UsersList After Adding the User:
 ![AdminUsersListAfterAddedOneUser](https://user-images.githubusercontent.com/85600714/134932572-8c469738-6559-469e-a035-a2dfa344a163.png)
-### UpdateUser in Admin Login: When click update button it will fetch the user details and dispaly in update user page:
+### UpdateUser in Admin Login: When clicks update button it will fetch the user details and dispaly in update user page:

         **select the user:**
 ![AdminUpdateUserSelecting](https://user-images.githubusercontent.com/85600714/134933545-50d67f49-4f88-48fe-9771-89544641b690.png)